Canada’s

 directly to liquid fuels does not seem to be optimal.

-Assuming that 10% of the USA and Canada’s remaining natural gas could be earmarked for oilsands synthetic crude oil extraction, i.e., 0.80 tm3 - only 15 Gb of synthetic crude oil could be extracted from the oilsands reserves by its use.
-For comparison, the USA, Canada and Mexico together consumed 9.13 Gb of crude oil in 2007 - i.e., the recoverable oilsands synthetic crude limited by gas availability would provide only 1 ½ year's crude oil consumption in the North American market.
+Assuming that 10% of the North American natural gas reserves could be earmarked for oilsands synthetic crude oil extraction, i.e., 1.08 tm3 - only some 19 Gb of synthetic crude oil could be extracted from the oilsands reserves by its use.
+For comparison, the USA, Canada and Mexico together consumed 8.45 Gb of crude oil in 2011 - i.e., the recoverable oilsands synthetic crude oil limited by gas availability would provide only 2 year's crude oil consumption in the North American market.

 Because of the increasing awareness of the significance of natural gas usage in tarsands exploitation, there are proposals for the building of a nuclear power plant to provide steam and electricity for the production of hydrogen by electrolysis of water as a substitute.
-It is also hoped that a proposed Mackenzie pipeline will provide additional gas from Canada's North West territories to feed into the North Western Alberta pipeline system to increase its availability for tarsands synthetic crude oil extraction.
+It was also hoped that a proposed Mackenzie pipeline would provide additional gas from Canada's North West territories to feed into the North Western Alberta pipeline system to increase its availability for tarsands synthetic crude oil extraction.
+The rapid growth of US shale gas may have shelved this proposal.

 The way